Dora Gerson

 Dora Gerson (born Dorothea Gerson; 23 March 1899 – 14 February 1943) was a German cabaret singer and stage and motion picture actress of the silent film era.
+She was murdered at Auschwitz during the Holocaust.

 Life and career

-Born Dorothea Gerson into a Jewish family in Berlin, Gerson began her career as a touring singer and actress in the Holtorf Tournee Truppe alongside actors Mathias Wieman and Ruth Hellberg in Germany where she met and married her first husband, film director Veit Harlan.
+Born Dorothea Gerson into a Jewish family in Berlin, Gerson began her career as a touring singer and actress in the Holtorf Tournee Truppe alongside actors Mathias Wieman and Ruth Hellberg in Germany, where she met and married her first husband, film director Veit Harlan.
 The couple married in 1922 and divorced in 1924.
 Harlan would later direct the anti-Semitic Nazi propaganda film Jud Süß (1940), supposedly at the insistence of Nazi Propaganda Minister Joseph Goebbels.

 In 1920, Gerson was cast to appear in the film Auf den Trümmern des Paradieses (On the Brink of Paradise), an adaptation of the Karl May-penned novel Von Bagdad nach Stambul, and later followed that same year in another May adaptation titled Die Todeskarawane (Caravan of Death).
 Both films included Hungarian actor Béla Lugosi in the cast and are now believed to be lost films.
-Gerson continued to perform as a popular cabaret singer throughout the 1920s as well as acting in films.
+Gerson continued performing as a popular cabaret singer throughout the 1920s and acting in films.